acharjee0712/acceptsuite-ruby/README.md

 *   Run "git commit –am <Comments>" command to commit the changes to heroku git.

 *	Finally, run the command “git push heroku master” which will do the deployment.
+Deployed URL will be displayed on successful deployment.

 ## browse the website